andrew-wilkes/godot-color-picker-text-button/TESTS.md

 * The color of the button tracks the current color selection in the color picker panel
 * When clicking outside the panel, it closes
 * There should be no errors or warnings in the Output window
+* Run the Demo scene to check that the signals work